Existence, Uniqueness and Regularity of the Projection onto Differentiable Manifolds: Introduction

 \section{Introduction}

 In many problems from analysis and numerical analysis it is important to know the regularity of the orthogonal projection $p$ onto a sufficiently regular submanifold $M$ of $\R^d$ as well as the regularity of the respective distance function.
 A classical example is the Dirichlet problem for quasilinear partial differential equations, where the manifold of interest is the boundary of the underlying domain \cite{serrin,Gilbarg}.
 The regularity properties of the distance function are crucial in the Lemma of Hopf, see \citet{lions} and also \citet{hopf}.
-Another instance is the study of stochastic differential equations with discontinuous drift and their numerical solvability in \citet{sz2016b, sz2017c} or \citet{sz2019}, where the manifold of interest is the set of discontinuities of the drift coefficient.
+Another more recent instance is the study of stochastic differential equations with discontinuous drift and their numerical solvability in \citet{sz2016b, sz2017c} or \citet{sz2019}, where the manifold of interest is the set of discontinuities of the drift coefficient.

-Classical results are limited to the restriction of $p$ to a small neighborhood of $M$, such as the tubular neighborhood theorems in \citet{hirsch}, \citet{federer1957,Foote1984}, or \citet{krantz1981}.
-A notable exception is the article of \citet{dudekholly}, where the regularity of the distance function and the non-linear orthogonal projection is studied on the maximal open domain of definition $\cE(M)$ of the projection function.
-The manifolds considered by Dudek and Holly are required to be $C^1$ with a local Lipschitz condition on the tangent bundle, referred to as $\lip$\blfootnote{The notation $\lip$ for ``differentiable with Lipschitz derivative'' is motivated by the usual $C^k$ notation. } (see \autoref{def:lip}).
+Early results are limited to the restriction of $p$ to a small neighborhood of $M$, such as the tubular neighborhood theorems in \citet{hirsch}, \citet{federer1957,Foote1984}, or \citet{krantz1981}.
+The first non-local result we could find is contained in the article of \citet{dudekholly}, where the regularity of the distance function and the non-linear orthogonal projection is studied on the maximal open domain of definition $\cE(M)$ of the projection function.
+The manifolds considered by Dudek and Holly are required to be $C^1$ with a local Lipschitz condition on the tangent bundle, referred to as $\lip$ (see \autoref{def:lip}).
 Under these assumptions they showed that $M\subseteq \cE(M)$ (we restate their result in \autoref{theorem:dudek-holly}).

 The four major results of our article contribute to an almost complete understanding of the conditions on the submanifold for existence and regularity of the projection map and the shape of its domain, and will be presented subsequently.
 The first of these results concerns the shape of $\cE(M)$ for a given submanifold, which can be described by the frontier function $\vartheta$ for $M$.
 The latter measures locally how far one can move from a point of $M$ in orthogonal direction without leaving $\cE(M)$ (see \autoref{def:nustar}), thus quantifying the relation $M\subseteq \cE(M)$. \repeatthm{\varthetacontinuous}{theorem:theta-continuous} One important consequence of \autoref{theorem:theta-continuous} is \autoref{lemma:fiberbundle}, which states that $\cE(M)$ is a fiber bundle if $M$ is $C^2$.
 A counterexample, \autoref{ex:theta-discont}, shows that if $M$ is $\lip$ but not $C^2$, then, in general, it only admits a lower semi-continuous frontier function.